 - All registered healthcare professionals in the UK must have an insurance or indemnity arrangement in place in order to practise.

-- Doctors must revalidate every five years (the FOM provides a Responsible Officer service), and for nurses a three-yearly revalidation process is being introduced from April 2016.
+- Doctors must revalidate every five years (the FOM provides a Responsible Officer service).
+For nurses a three-yearly revalidation process operates – it started in April 2016.

 This Topic looks firstly at possible personal liabilities of OH practitioners:

 - OH practitioner’s duty of care in civil law considers how far OH practitioners can be liable in negligence to workers, job applicants, and others such as customers or the public.

 - OH practitioner liability under EqA looks mainly at possible personal liability under the Equality Act of OH practitioners (directly employed or external).